kyma-project/kyma/docs/getting-started/01-overview.md

 3. Connect an external mock application to Kyma as an addon.
 We will use it to send events with order delivery details to the microservice.
 4. Create a Function with the logic similar to that of the microservice.
 You will see how it, too, can be triggered by order events from the mock application and how it can save the order details in the external storage.

 > **CAUTION:** These guides refer to a sample `orders-service` application deployed on Kyma as a `microservice`.
-This way it can be easily distinguished from the external Commerce mock that represents an external monolithic application connected to Kyma.
+This way it can be easily distinguished from external Commerce mock that represents an external monolithic application connected to Kyma.
 In Kyma docs, they are referred to as `application` and `Application` respectively.

 All guides, whenever possible, demonstrate the steps in both kubectl and Console UI.